Form 8824 made simple: Reporting a like-kind exchange without mistakes

 5. Reporting exchange with related parties.
 Exchanges with related parties are subject to additional requirements and restrictions.
 If you exchanged property with a family member or an entity you control, special rules and holding periods apply.
 Part IV of the form specifically addresses related-party exchanges.

+File a separate Form 8824 for each exchange, tracking deferred gain and adjusted basis independently.
+The cumulative gain from all prior exchanges lives in the basis of your current replacement property.
 If you completed more than one like-kind exchange during the year, report each exchange on a separate Form 8824 or separate section of the form.
 Each exchange has its own calculation for realized gain, recognized gain, and replacement basis.

 For taxpayers who regularly exchange investment properties, keeping track of basis across multiple transactions becomes essential.
 Each exchange carries forward deferred gain from prior exchanges.
 Your eventual taxable gain accumulates with each transaction until you sell, without completing another exchange.